-\begin{thm} Provided that the actor parameter ($\hat{W}_{a}$), critic parameter ($\hat{W}_c$), drift dynamics parameter estimate ($\hat{\theta}$), and Lagrange estimate ($\hat{\lambda}$) are updated according to the laws detailed in Section \ref{sec:acil}; the estimated optimal control law $\hat{u}(x,\hat{W}_{a},\hat{\theta})$ from \eqref{eq:finalControlLaw} ensures that the set $\mathcal{C}$ is forward invariant for the system in \eqref{eq:plantDynamics}.
-Additionally, $\|\hat{u}(\cdot)\|$ is bounded. \end{thm} \begin{proof}{Proof} For ensuring forward invariance of \(\mathcal{C}\) w.r.t. the system dyanamics we consider the positive-definite candidate Lyapunov function \(B_{f}(x)\).
-The time derivative of the same along the system trajectory is
+\begin{thm}[Safety certification] Provided the actor ($\hat{W}_{a}$), the critic ($\hat{W}_c$), the drift dynamics parameter estimate ($\hat{\theta}$), and the Lagrange multiplier estimate ($\hat{\lambda}$) are updated according to the laws detailed in Section \ref{sec:acil}; the estimated optimal control law $\hat{u}(x,\hat{W}_{a},\hat{\theta})$ from \eqref{eq:finalControlLaw} ensures that the set $\mathcal{C}$ is forward invariant for the system in \eqref{eq:plantDynamics}.
+Additionally, the control input $\hat{u}$ is bounded. \end{thm} \begin{pf*}{Proof} For ensuring forward invariance of \(\mathcal{C}\) w.r.t. the system dyanamics we consider the positive-definite candidate Lyapunov function \(B_{f}(x)\).
+The time derivative along the system trajectory is given by

 Adding and subtracting \(\nabla_x B_f^{T}(x) g(x) u^*(x)\) from the right-hand side of \eqref{eq:timederLyap} and using Lemma \ref{lem:optimalControlSafety} we have

 Substituting \(u^{*}\) from \eqref{eq:optimalControlLaw} and \(\hat{u}\) from \eqref{eq:finalControlLaw} we have